Amcache ProgramId explained: the 44-character application identity

 • The full list of files associated with that application.

 This is invaluable when an attacker drops a tool that masquerades as a legitimate application.
-The file's filename and metadata might say "AdobeReaderUpdater.exe / Adobe Inc.", but its ProgramId either matches no installed Adobe product (suspicious) or matches a different application than its name suggests (very suspicious).
+The filename and metadata might say "AdobeReaderUpdater.exe / Adobe Inc.", but its ProgramId either matches no installed Adobe product (suspicious) or matches a different application than its name suggests (very suspicious).

 Application → files#